alawryaguila/multi-view-AE/docs/source/documentation/limitations.rst

 User designed MLP network classes must be implemented in a ``mlp.py`` file and named one of; ``Encoder``, ``VariationalEncoder``, ``Decoder``, and ``VariationalDecoder`` depending on the network type.
 CNN network classes must be implemented in a ``cnn.py`` file and named one of; ``Encoder``, ``VariationalEncoder``, and ``Decoder`` depending on the network type.

-Networks must except and return the same parameters as the respective ``multiviewAE`` counterpart.
+Networks must except and return the same parameters as the respective ``multi-view-AE`` counterpart.
 For example, variational encoder networks must return ``mu`` and ``logvar`` in the form of a ``Torch.tensor``.
 Please see the :ref:`Architectures` section for information on input and output parameters of encoder and decoder networks.